is your most important asset.

 - Books & Articles

 - Brands & Logos

-Backed by 25 years’ experience in media, entertainment, and copyright and trademark law, we guide our clients through a complex and changing IP and digital environment as partner, advisor, and resource.
+Backed by more than 25 years’ experience, we guide our clients through a complex and changing IP and digital environment as partner, advisor, and resource.

 What We Do

-You may need an attorney to conduct due diligence.
 You may want a lawyer to negotiate a license, a sale or acquisition of content, or advise on fair use, digital distribution, or a mobile application.
 You may be a publisher, a production company, hotel company, or an individual.
+You may need an attorney to conduct IP due diligence.
 You may have a particular need or be looking for an outside general counsel.
 Klaris Law can fill any or all of these roles for you, and add highly qualified attorneys and paralegals as needed on matters that require different levels of skill.

 What is the Klaris Law difference?

 - We are not just lawyers.
-We are strategistic, entrepreneurial, and pragmatic.
+We are strategic, entrepreneurial, and pragmatic.